facebookresearch/pysparnn/README.md

 PySparNN can be easily extended with abritrary similarity metrics (Manhattan, Eculidian, Jaccard, etc).

-If your data is NOT SPARSE & you don't require a custom distance function - please consider [annoy](https://github.com/spotify/annoy).
+If your data is NOT SPARSE - please consider [annoy](https://github.com/spotify/annoy).
 Annoy uses a similar-ish method and I am a big fan of it.
 As of this writing, annoy performs ~8x faster on their introductory example.
 General rule of thumb - annoy performs better if you can get your data to fit into memory (as a dense vector).